 Figure 5.2.2.9.1-1: Pdu session release

-1. The NF Service Consumer shall send a POST request to the resource representing the individual PDU session resource in the H-SMF.
-The payload body of the POST request shall contain any data that needs to be passed to the H-SMF.
+1. The NF Service Consumer shall send a POST request to the resource representing the individual PDU session resource in the SMF.
+The payload body of the POST request shall contain any data that needs to be passed to the SMF.

 2a.
-On success, the H-SMF shall return a "204 No Content" response with an empty payload body in the POST response.
+On success, the SMF shall return a "204 No Content" response with an empty payload body in the POST response.